DouglasUrner/GDP1/units/0/assignments/U0.3-instant-game-design/index.md

 The work that is assessed for this assignment is in your notebook - be sure that you have:
 1. Dated your page(s) for today's work.
 1. Given your page a heading (perhaps the name of your game or "Instant Game Design."
+1. Have the game board in your notes.
+1. Have your playtest notes clearly identified.
 1. Responded to both reflection questions.
 1. Bookmarked the first page of you instant game design with a sticky note on the **top** of the page:
    - 2nd Block: please use a **blue** sticky note.